JerryFleming/PyDoc/library/os.rst

 .. data:: environ

-   A :term:`mapping` object representing the string environment.
+   A :term:`映射` object representing the string environment.
 For example, ``environ['HOME']`` is the pathname of your home directory (on some platforms), and is equivalent to ``getenv("HOME")`` in C.